 Mark Roach from Savannah Tennessee has been in the timber business for over 30 years and owns a large sawmill.
 He also farms 1600 acres of corn, milo, & soybeans most of which is along the Tennessee River just below the Pickwick Dam.

-During late summer of 2012 Mark had a visit from a different electric pivot dealer that looked at the situation and told Mark that he could help and would get back with him in a couple of days.
+Late in the summer of 2012 Mark had a visit from a different electric pivot dealer that looked at the situation and told Mark that he could help with his problem and would get back with him in a couple of days.
 He has not spoken to him since.
 When Robert Vaughn with R&K Pivots contacted Mark later on in 2012, he was understandably skeptical of irrigation dealers but he knew that Karl was well pleased with what R&K had done for him & Alex.
 Robert explained all the advantages of the T-L hydraulic powered pivots over the electric powered ones including when it comes to the problem of flood water covering the pivots.
 Karl and Mark both farm land that is subject to flooding and this was a major consideration when Karl had purchased T-L pivots.
 Mark has to remove all the electric motors on the electric pivot each fall and replace them before the next season.

-In 2014 the PVC pipe and wire required to run two more T-L pivots was added onto the end of the 15in line.
-Since 2014 two of these four pivots are run at a time and have different crops under them than the other two pivots.
-Installing the correct capacity of PVC pipe and wire makes this possible.
+In 2014, two more T-L pivots were added to the system.
+Two of these four pivots are run at a time and have different crops under them than the other two pivots.
+Installing the correct capacity of PVC pipe and wire from the beginning made this expansion possible.

-Making the best of a bad start required a lot of visits, phone calls, emails, drawing, and thinking but Mark is on the right track now.
+Making the best of a bad start required a lot of visits, phone calls, emails, drawings, and thinking but Mark is on the right track now.
 R&K Pivots is glad we contacted Mark and I know Mark is too.
 We understand the importance of experience, knowledge, ethics, and long term relationships.
 Doing “the right thing” for our customers has resulted in selling more irrigation systems since we started in 1978 than all the websites, advertisements, farm shows, or any other kind of promotions we have tried combined.
 Mark, Karl, & Alex would not have agreed to being involved with us telling this story if their experience with us had not been a good one.
 Our relationship with Mark would have went nowhere without Karl & Alex providing positive comments about R&K. The brand of center pivot you buy and just as important the dealer who designs and sells you an irrigation system matters a LOT!
 Just ask Karl, Alex, & Mark.
-All you need to know about irrigation is R&K Pivots.